Control Flow

 Try / except

 try/except is the recovery primitive.
-The compiler turns the except arm into a sibling sub-graph that's reached when the action raises a matching exception.
+The compiler lowers the except arm into a recovery path the runtime takes when the action raises a matching exception.

 @workflow